OHDSI/Capr/README.md

 The goal of Capr, pronounced 'kay-pr' like the edible flower, is to provide a language for expressing OHDSI Cohort definitions in R code.
 OHDSI defines a cohort as "a set of persons who satisfy one or more inclusion criteria for a duration of time" and provides a standardized approach for defining them (Circe-be).
 Capr exposes the standardized approach to cohort building through a programmatic interface in R which is particularly helpful when creating a large number of similar cohorts.
 Capr version 2 introduces a new user interface designed for readability with the goal that Capr code being a human readable description of a cohort while also being executable on an OMOP Common Data Model.

-This package has been extended under the name Capr-PHEMS for the PHEMS consortium to facilitate the cohort building process via a template script and specific configurations, as well as providing extra functionality to enable querying the frequency of concept sets on a person and record level and to enable checking the standardness of concepts in a set or list of concepts, thereby making identification of non-standard concepts much more straightforward.

 Learn more about the OHDSI approach to cohort building in the [cohorts chapter of the Book of OHDSI.](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html)

 # Installation